-Young people with a passion for social and business enterprise can boost their skills and capabilities through two new programs – New Gen and Getting Down to Business.
-Through the programs, young people will be supported to start and grow their own enterprises.
+Young people with a passion for social and business enterprise can boost their skills and capabilities through two programs – New Gen and Getting Down to Business.
+Through the programs, young people are supported to start and grow their own enterprises.

 Programs and initiatives to support and assist young people at risk in social situations, including living in unsafe households, or experiencing mental health problems, or drug and alcohol abuse.

 Young people who have recently arrived in Victoria as refugees can receive support, assistance, through referrals, to services supported by Department of Human Services.